-For the first quarter of 2023, the Company recorded an income tax expense of \$81 million versus an income tax recovery of \$16 million in 2022.
-These amounts are consistent with the variation in income before income taxes and adjustments for current and prior years.
+For the second quarter of 2023, the Company recorded an income tax expense of \$41 million versus \$14 million for the same period in 2022.
+These amounts are consistent with the variation in income before income taxes and adjustments for current and prior years, as disclosed in Note 18 "Income Taxes" in the Company's unaudited interim condensed consolidated financial statements.